 Kaoru Hanabishi is the heir to his family business, he is what we call a “rich kid”.
 But, money can’t buy him happiness when he was a young lad, his strict parents decided that when he grows up he will marry Aoi Sakuraba, his childhood friend, which also comes from a “rich and famous” family.
 That’s just how privileged money works, your parents force their old ways on their offspring, sorry Kaoru and Aoi.

-As the years go by, they get to know each other very well, and they actually get along, however when he grows up, Kaoru decides to rebel and he turns his back on the Hanabishi family and moves to Tokyo, where he lives the simple life of a college student.
+As the years go by, they get to know each other very well, and they get along, however when he grows up, Kaoru decides to rebel and he turns his back on the Hanabishi family and moves to Tokyo, where he lives the simple life of a college student.

 However, one day he meets a beautiful but rather confused girl at a train station.
-As he tries to help her, he slowly realizes that she is actually Aoi Sakuraba, his childhood friend who was arranged to marry him by their families while they both were still children.
+As he tries to help her, he slowly realizes that she is Aoi Sakuraba, his childhood friend who was arranged to marry him by their families while they both were still children.

-While Kaoru was gone, the forced relationship had been called off, but Aoi is still devoted to him and came all the way to Tokyo to marry him.
+While Kaoru was gone, the forced relationship had been called off, but Aoi is still devoted to him and came to Tokyo to marry him.
 Kaoru is startled at first, but eventually, they start to develop a love affair.
 And they lived happily ever after, the end, not the end, both Aoi and Kaoru change their status to “It’s complicated”.